 Optimize the Meta-tags for your pages

 Perfectly-written and optimized meta-titles and descriptions, as well as H1s, are still relevant for hotel websites.
 You should have your target keyword in all these areas of the page.
-Don’t go for boring templated texts as you see below:
+Don’t go for boring templated texts.

 It’s a common mistake for hotel owners.
 They create very thin-content pages that target extremely competitive keywords and then they don’t understand why those pages don’t get traffic from search.